akosbalasko/yarle/Notes_for_Logseq.md

 ## Further Notes ##

-If successful, the output folder there are two folders:
+If successful, in the output folder there are two folders:
 - assets
 - pages

 You can merge these folders into Logseq

-If these are journals,
+If these notes are journals,
 - rename `pages` into `journals`
-- make sure the files inside are formated as `2021-01-01.md` logseq will auto detect the dates
+- make sure the names of files inside are formated as `2021-01-01.md` logseq will auto detect the dates